 I feel freaking awesome.
 So awesome in fact, that’s I’m writing this post without any other distraction.
 It’s just me, telling you that if you ever become as neurotic as I have the unfortunate tendency to become (a lot), you should give yoga a try.

-The great thing is that it doesn’t have to be a 90 minute/$25 sweat sesh at a studio.
+The great thing about practicing at home is that it doesn’t have to be a full 90 minute/$25 sweat sesh at a studio.
 Actually, I rarely find myself going to traditional yoga classes anymore.
 It’s all online, on a whim, when I have a few minutes to get it on with my rubber mat.

-Even if it’s only 15 minutes, heck even 5 minutes, it’s life altering.
+Even if it’s only 15 minutes, heck even 5 minutes, it’s life-altering.
 I implore you to give it a try.
-Youtube is your friend and there’s so many free yoga sessions of any length and level, it will blow your mind.
+Youtube is your friend and there are so many free yoga sessions of any length and level, it will blow your mind.
 I just happen to like this gal’s choreography, but just poke around until you find someone that floats your boat.